shalynbarrios/Python-Notebook-from-NeetCode/README.md

 There are 82 lessons in total.
 This may seem like a lot — but each lesson is broken down into very simple and digestible parts to ensure clarity and comprehension.
 The length of the files varies depending on whether I taught the lessons in-person or over Zoom.

 Although the content is approximately six months old, it remains highly relevant.
-These notebooks were intentionally published now to ensure my students couldn’t use them to cheat (lol) at the time.
+These notebooks were intentionally not published until now to ensure my students couldn’t use them to cheat (lol) at the time.

 I am continually updating this repository, so check back for new additions.

 _P.S.
 If you are 100% new to coding, I highly recommend using Google Colab.
 It has a very simple interface to get you started._
+_P.P.S.
+A great resource for these notebooks is the Neetcode Python Full Course on Youtube, as these lessons are directly inspiried from the series._

 ## Lessons